lukensmall/dir5/README.md

 # dir5

+In actuality, grep does this, kind of.
+I tried this on Linux, but I presume that selinux enhancements stop this from working probably anywhere but in your home directory.

+It has a more manageable circular output buffer which is printed upon discovery of a solution.
+It's slower, but has more meaningful output.

 in *NIX OSes, it will search a parent directory, output the first occurrence of a search-string in files in the parent directory tree and print surrounding text  and a line number.